nirconium-dev/nirconium/README.md

 # Why Hyprland?
 I understand there are controversies surrounding the author of the software and the general community, but I still stick with it due to how nice and modern Hyprland is.
 Also the fact that if it switched to an admittedly more modern alternative, particularly Niri, I might as well be a XeniaOS fork.
+Not that it's a bad thing, but I would like to remain sufficiently different than what's currently available.

 # Literally any other name would've been better.
 Why?